nopnop2002/esp-idf-i2c-benchmark/README.md

 __Note:__
 Please note that this benchmark is a result of maximum i2c clock frequency.
 This result may be different if the i2c clock frequency is lower.

+__Note:__
+The difference in stack size used between Legacy and New drivers is not clear.